What Is a Same Game Parlay? 14 Tips, Strategies, Warnings & Thoughts

-Our friends at SportsHandle reported that half of FanDuel’s active users who have bet the NFL this season have also bet an SGP.
+Our friends at SportsHandle reported that half of FanDuel’s active users who bet the NFL in 2021 have also bet an SGP.
 And half of all new users place one in their first week.
 At BetRivers, 20% of all NFL bets have been SGPs.

 Same game parlays can be as small as two bets, like Chiefs -4 and over 52.5 at something like +200.
 But most bettors are looking to tie a bunch of props together to create a lottery payout — sometimes north of 50-1, or even 250-1.
 At many books, you can add player props, game props, winning margins.
 The list feels endless.

-You can bet SGPs in many sports but they’re especially popular for primetime NFL games, because it gives you rooting interest in almost every play.
+You can bet SGPs in many sports but they’re especially popular for primetime NFL and NBA games, because it gives you rooting interest in almost every play.

 Sportsbooks have a tremendous advantage on parlays.
 New Jersey books have kept about 16% of all the money wagered on parlays compared to around 4.5% of straight bets; FanDuel in Illinois is north of 25%.
 The hold is probably even higher on SGPs.